zayez/sideralis/README.md

 git clone https://github.com/zayez/sideralis.git
 ```

-2. Create an env file using the base template:
+2. Create an env file using the base template and edit the file inserting your API key for the NASA API.
+[Get one here](https://api.nasa.gov/)

 ```bash
 cp .env-template .env
 ```

-2.5.
-Edit the file and insert your API key for the NASA API.
-[Get one here](https://api.nasa.gov/)

 3. Install the dependencies: